openharmony/docs/en/device-dev/quick-start/basic-os-environment-setup.md

 ## Obtaining OpenHarmony Source Code<a name="section1545225464016"></a>

-You need to acquire OpenHarmony  [source code](https://repo.huaweicloud.com/harmonyos/os/1.0.1/code-1.0.1.tar.gz), download it on a Linux server, and decompress it.
-For more obtaining methods, see  [Source Code Acquisition](../get-code/source-code-acquisition.md).
+You need to acquire  [source code](../get-code/源码获取.md), download it on a Linux server, and decompress it.

 ## FAQ<a name="section19253140111619"></a>